swagholikar29/Panoptic-Segmentation/README.md

 ## SemanticKITTI dataset

-Download the Velodyne sensor data and the Label data folders.
+Use the following links to download the Velodyne sensor data and the Label data folders.
 Place them in the `dataset` folder in the form mentioned as per: [Semantic KITTI website](http://www.semantic-kitti.org/dataset.html#overview).

 1. [Download](http://www.cvlibs.net/download.php?file=data_odometry_velodyne.zip) 3-D Point Cloud Data